Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 8/2/2021 (Day 83)

+- 👩‍💻 Whoo, back in the saddle for day 83!
+Spent today getting caught up with the 100Devs daily problems I missed - I felt good about the solutions I came up with...it's good to know everything I learned hasn't disappeared in the week away 😅 Now to figure out what to focus on next...

 ## 7/22/2021 (Day 82)

 - 👩‍💻 Finally wrapped up the React Emoji Search mini-project!
 This was really just to practice useContext/useReducer, but I managed to sneak in dark mode, copying to clipboard and infinite scrolling as well.
 I also tried very hard not to stress about the design too much!